john-cd/rust_howto/src/concerns/derive.md

 ## Derive More

-[Derive More]( https://crates.io/crates/derive_more ) derive lots of additional, commonly used traits and static methods for both structs and enums.
+[Derive More (crates)][derive_more-crate] derive lots of additional, commonly used traits and static methods for both structs and enums.

 ```rust,editable,ignore,noplayground
 {{#include ../../deps/examples/derive_more.rs}}